aditya09-ind/Ola_booking-report-july2024/README.md

-  Ola Data Analyst Project
+  Ola Data Analyst Project:
 This project contains a comprehensive analysis of Ola ride-booking data, utilizing SQL for data querying and Power BI for creating an interactive dashboard.
 The project aims to provide insights into ride volume, booking statuses, customer and driver ratings, revenue, and other key metrics.

-Files
+Files:

 OLA-Data-Analyst-Project.pdf: This PDF document outlines the project's objectives, detailing a series of SQL and Power BI questions.
 It also provides the specific SQL queries to answer the questions and lists the columns available in the dataset.